-The Infant Homes continue to be a busy and lively place with staff caring for around 50 babies every day.
-Each story and child is unique but the warm welcome care and attention given remains the same.
-Despite their difficult starts to life, each baby gets access to round the clock care from a nominated carer, nutrition that will be adapted to their needs as well as growth, social and emotional stimulation to support their cognitive development while they are with the team.
+The Infant Homes continue to be a busy and lively place, with staff caring for around 50 babies every day.
+Each story and child is unique, but the warm welcome, care and attention given remains the same.
+Despite their difficult starts to life, each baby gets access to round the clock care from a nominated carer, nutritional support that will be adapted to their needs, as well as social and emotional stimulation to support their cognitive development.

-The team works hard to encourage and support any relationships with extended family members and where no relatives are know they will work closely with the Social Welfare Officers to support their investigations and build links so that every child has a family to return to when they are able.
+The team works hard to encourage and support any relationships with extended family members and where no relatives are known, they work closely with the Social Welfare Officers to support their investigations and build links so that every child has a family to return to when they are able.

-Susan* who was referred to Blantyre Infant Home at almost a year old.
-She had been left at a local police station when her parents were there trying to resolve a dispute.
-She was welcomed by the team and cared for with the other children, joining their routine walks, play time and bath times.
+Susan* was referred to Blantyre Infant Home at almost a year old.
+She had been left at a local police station whilst her parents were there trying to resolve a dispute.
+She was welcomed by the team and cared for with the other children, joining their routine walks, play and bath times.

 The Blantyre Social Welfare Office and Police investigated her case and worked with her parents.

-Promise* and Prince*, little twin boys, arrived at Mangochi Infant Home after their Mum collapsed and died from unknown causes.
+Promise* and Prince*, little twin boys, arrived at Mangochi Infant Home after their mother sadly collapsed and died from unknown causes.
 They were three months old when the team welcomed them.

-Their Father is a Fisherman on Lake Malawi and since his wife died he had just managed to buy enough formula milk and with the help of his wife's sisters he was managing to feed the boys a small amount.
-This was becoming more difficult for the family though and they were starting to struggle.
+Their father is a Fisherman on Lake Malawi and since his wife died, he had just managed to buy enough formula milk to feed the boys a small amount with the help of his wife's sisters.
+This was becoming more difficult for the family however and they were starting to struggle.

 As a result of the recent Kwacha devaluation, formula milk has increased in price by 30% and supplies in some areas are low, which put the boys in a dangerous position.
 The family were no longer able to cope.

 Christopher* is seven months old.
 Sadly his mother died at the end of last year.
-It was too much for the family and his Father left to move away.
-Like in many families in Malawi his wonderful Grandmother stepped in to take on his care but tragically she passed away last month.
+It was too much for the family and his father left to move away.
+As is the case with many families in Malawi, his wonderful grandmother stepped in to take on his care, but tragically she passed away last month.

 Your donation will help children in Malawi grow up healthy with the love of a familyDonate